 Fix 1: Make Sure iPhone is Connected to Wi-Fi

 Before starting the backup to iCloud, you must connect the iPhone to a strong Wi-Fi connection.
 When you are backing up your iPhone to iTunes, there is no need to have Wi-Fi.
 Since iCloud stores your important data over cloud storage, so Wi-Fi is mandatory.
-Alternatively, turn off and turn on the Wi-Fi on your iPhone and try to backup iPhone.
+Alternatively, turn off and turn on the Wi-Fi on your iPhone and try to back up your iPhone.